 The two-year programs in Business Management Technology are designed to prepare the interested student to become a specialist in many phases of the business field.
-Upon graduation, the student may seek employment in accounting; banking and savings associations; computer science; insurance; quality management; and general business fields.
+Upon graduation, the student may seek employment in accounting; computer science; and general business fields.
 The program also facilitates the process for many students to move into management and supervisory positions.
 Business Management Technology programs are not designed for transfer to senior institutions.